 Highlights: Friendly, Loyal, Playful

-The history of the Hare Indian Dog dates back in the 18th century, where they were developed in both the USA and Canada.
+The history of the Hare Indian Dog dates back in the 18th century, where they were bred in both the USA and Canada.
 There are many origin theories.
 However, researchers who examined the dogs’ DNA in 1984 confirmed that it was a hybrid of the coyote, wolf, and domesticated dogs.

 - The Hare Indian Dogs were great hunters because they had the ability to go for days without food, were quick, and possessed broad feet.